What are the advantages of working with measuring points in vibration monitoring?

 How do I create a measuring point in the online platform Honeycomb?

-In Omnidots online platform, Honeycomb, you can easily create one or more measuring points.
-You can get started in just 4 simple steps.
+In Omnidots' online platform, Honeycomb, you can easily create one or more measuring points.
+You can get started in just four simple steps.

 1. Go to Honeycomb and log in with your username and password.

-3. Choose a name for your measuring point and click "Save".
+3. Choose a name for your measuring point and click "Save."
 You have successfully created a measurement point.
-Our advice: Always choose a name that makes a measurement location easy for you to find.
+Our advice: Always choose a name that makes a measurement location easy to find.
 For example, 'University Main Building 1'.

 4. Note: By connecting your SWARM to the measuring point, the Honeycomb knows which type of vibration meter you have.
 All associated options and choices are then offered on this configuration page.